Ph.D. in Operations Research | NC State OR

 Final Defense

-• You will be awarded the Ph.D. degree when you:
+You will be awarded the Ph.D. degree when you:

-• Pass all courses required for graduation
+• Pass all required courses for graduation.

-• Write a satisfactory Ph.D. dissertation
+• Write a satisfactory Ph.D. dissertation.

-• Successfully pass the “Defense” conducted by your Advisory Committee
+• Successfully pass the “Defense” conducted by your Advisory Committee.

 Submission of Dissertation